The Urban Futures Brisbane Board has members from planning, design, development and community engagement industries.

 - Financial Advisory Council, Sisters of Mercy, Brisbane Congregation, Member

-John Aitken is Managing Director of Inspiring Cities, specialising in economic development of globally competitive cities; inspiring precincts, destinations, tourism and major events.
+John Aitken is Managing Director of Inspiring Cities, specialising in the economic development of globally competitive cities; inspiring precincts, destinations, tourism and major events.

 Since 1980 John founded many of Queensland's major event traditions before overseeing the Sydney Royal Easter Show.